When my son got his hands on his father’s beard trimmers and gave himself a DIY haircut, I burst into tears.

-When my son got his hands on his father’s beard trimmers and gave himself a DIY haircut, I burst out laughing.
+My son got his hands on his father’s beard trimmers and gave himself a DIY haircut, which brought me to tears.

-A MUM has burst out laughing after her 2-year-old son got his hands on his father’s clippers and shaved half of his hair off.
+A MUM is in tears after her two-year-old son got his hands on his father’s clippers and shaved half of his hair off.

-As Faith, 37, was folding laundry, her toddler, Otis Morgan, from Ashbourne, Derbyshire, got his hands on his father’s beard trimmer, which was charging outside the bathroom.
+As Faith, 37, was folding laundry, her toddler, Otis Morgan, from Ashbourne, Derbyshire, got hold of his father’s beard trimmer, which had been charging outside the bathroom.

 The toddler crawled into his parents’ bedroom after giving himself a DIY trim, where Faith spotted him.

-She didn’t realize what had happened until later, when she discovered the trimmer surrounded by tufts of baby hair on the floor.
+She didn’t realize what had happened until later, when she discovered the trimmer on the floor, surrounded by tufts of baby hair.

 GET A £5 FREE BONUS WITH NO DEPOSIT REQUIRED AT FABULOUS BINGO.

-“I mean, in situations like that, you either laugh or cry,” the mother explained.
+”I mean, in situations like that, you either choose to laugh or cry,” the mother explained.

-“I didn’t even notice the buzzing noise of the clippers because he was playing with his sister’s unicorn toy, which makes a buzzing noise as it spins around.”
+“I didn’t even register the buzzing noise of the clippers because he was playing with his sister’s unicorn toy, which makes a buzzing noise as it spins around.”

 “Seeing his father shave his head on a regular basis, he obviously decided to give it a try.”